 Take a virtual tour of DC museums to keep the learning going.

-DC has a plethora of museums, including 17 Smithsonian musuems.
-If you're looking for creative ways to get of our your house and into a new environment without actually leaving your house, we've compiled a list of virtual museum tours in DC.
+DC has a plethora of museums, including 17 Smithsonians.
+If you're looking for creative ways to get out of your house and into a new environment without actually leaving your house, we've compiled a list of virtual museum offerings in DC.
 You can take a voyage to space, see live animals, discover famous women in history or view the Hirshhorn's Sculpture Garden from a whole new perspective.
+Read on for more!

 The Air and Space Museum takes visitors to the sky, showcasing the amazing technological achievements that have progressed aviation and space exploration throughout the last century.
-Explore more virtual exhibits at the online.
-Students and educators can access STEM resources.
+You can explore more virtual exhibits online and below, we've linked to in-depth pages on some of the museum's most famous artifacts and a virtual walk-through.
+Additionally, students and educators can access STEM resources.

 The National Museum of Women in the Arts is the only museum in the world solely dedicated to celebrating the diverse artistic achievements of women.
 Check out virtual exhibits for Graciela Iturbide's Mexico and Delita Martin: Calling Down the Spirits.
+There's also 'RECLAMATION: Recipes, Remedies, and Rituals,' an entirely online experience that serves as an evolving exhibition of the power of food and the kitchen table.
 You can also search the museum's comprehensive online collection and peruse fascinating artist profiles.

 A small group of technologists working within the Smithsonian Institution Digitization Program Office have brought the Smithsonian museum collections to life with 3D digitization.